 At The Kusnacht Practice we pride ourselves on being the global leaders in innovative care services.
 As such, we seek to reinvent the experience of care by implementing the latest scientific and technological advances to deliver unparalleled medical expertise.

-In the latest episode of our podcast series, The Kusnacht Practice’s Philippe Rovere, Global Sales and Marketing Director talks with Raluca Babota, Continuing Care Coordinator about the effectiveness of virtual reality, used in conjunction with Limbic Chairs in treating mental health issues.
+In the latest episode of our podcast series, we are talking with Raluca Babota, Continuing Care Coordinator about the effectiveness of virtual reality, used in conjunction with Limbic Chairs in treating mental health issues.
 Raluca spoke at length on the subject.
 Discussing the creation and purpose of the Limbic Chair, the positive effects of the combined therapies on various mental health conditions.
-And the unlimited potential yet to be realised.
+And the unlimited potential yet to be realised."

-Philippe Rovere: Hello, welcome everybody, this is The Kusnacht Practice podcast that you are listening to.
-This is Philippe Rovere, I’m the Global Sales and Marketing Director here at The Kusnacht Practice.
+Presenter: Hello, welcome everybody, this is The Kusnacht Practice podcast that you are listening to.
 We are the global leaders in innovative care services.
 Our purpose is to reinvent the experience of care.
 I’m here today with Raluca Babota.
 We are going to talk about the effectiveness of virtual reality and Limbic Chairs in the treatment of mental health issues.
 Hello Raluca.

 Raluca Babota: Hello.